colemccarren/homebrew-decode-gtfs-rt/README.md

 - Can be passed local file paths as well as live feed URLs
     - If the URL has special characters, you might need to pass the URL in quotes like so:
         - “https://example.com/dev/example-gtfs-rt-feed&key12345.pb”
-- Downloads the decoded JSON to user’s Downloads folder
+- Downloads the decoded JSON to user’s Downloads folder.
+Local files are copied and appended with "-decoded".
+URL-based decodes are timestamped.
 - Nothing fancy 💫